mpenchev86/ASP.NET-MVC-FinalProject/README.md

 ###Web Folder

-This folder contains the MVC web application projects and the *JustOrderIt.Web.Infrastructure*.
+This folder contains the MVC web application projects and the *JustOrderIt.Web.Infrastructure* project.

 #### JustOrderIt.Web project